Address: Otley Road, Undercliffe, BRADFORD, BD2 4QP [map]

 Junior Church meets on a Sunday morning for worship at 10.30am.

 We have a crèche, and activities for 4-11 year olds.
-We have a group of young people who share occasional activities on Sunday mornings and evenings, and Wednesday evenings.
+We have a group of young people (11 - 16) who share activities on Sunday mornings.

 We have uniformed organisations – currently Beavers, Cubs, Scouts, Rainbows and Brownies.